Overview

 Seed agent instructions in your project with a single command:

-# Seed for specific agents
+# Seed instructions for specific agents

 vg seed agents --target . --targets "cursor,copilot"